dhoulb/koipop/DEVELOPMENT.md

 ## Development

-- Use the `Start Debugging` command (`F5`) in VSCode to launch this extension in a new VSCode window.
+- Use the `Start Debugging` command (`F5`) in VS Code to launch this extension in a new VS Code window.
 - Updates will automatically refresh in the new window.
 - Code examples in the `./tests` folder to test against.
 - Publish using `npm run publish` (or push to GitHub to publish automatically).